-Johannesburg - Anglo American Platinum Ltd., the world’s biggest producer of the metal, said it returned to profit last year after sales increased and the rand depreciated against the dollar.
+Johannesburg - Anglo American Platinum Ltd., the world’s biggest producer of the metal, reported a return to full-year profit helped by increased sales and a drop in South Africa’s rand against the dollar.